Lucarda/pdmanual-hugo/README.md

 ```
 now a `public` folder has been created in the local repo.
 You can browse `index.html`

-Alternative you can run command `hugo server` and browse files via `http://localhost:1313/` in your web-browser.
+You can also run command `hugo server` and browse files via `http://localhost:1313/` in your web-browser.
 If you edit the `.md` files on the `content` folder changes show-up live.